abadid/cmsc424-spring2018/project7/README.md

 The file also contains some examples of operations on these RDDs.

 Your tasks are to fill out the 8 functions that are defined in the `task.py` file (starting with `task`).
-The amount of code that you write would typically be small (several would be one-liners).
+The main point of this assignment is task 8, where you'll be implementing parallel database query opertors using Spark --- task 8 should take the  majority of your time for this assignment.
+The amount of code that you write for the other tasks should typically be small (several would be one-liners).
+The goal of the other tasks is to introduce you to using different Spark primitives, a subset of which will be helpful for task 8.

 To run the code written in tasks.py you can run `$SPARKHOME/bin/spark-submit python/assignment.py`